Exploring LGBTQ+ history at National Trust places

 What does LGBTQ+ mean?

-LGBTQ+ is widely accepted as an inclusive term to reference the diversity of gender and sexuality that go beyond the ‘hetero-normative’ conventions (that is, binary definitions of gender and of ‘one man with one woman’).
+LGBTQ+ (an acronym for Lesbian, Gay, Bisexual, Transgender, Queer/Questioning and other sexual identities) is widely accepted as an inclusive term to reference the diversity of gender and sexuality that go beyond the ‘hetero-normative’ conventions (that is, binary definitions of gender and of ‘one man with one woman’).

 ‘Queer’ was once a term of abuse that has now largely been reclaimed by the LGBTQ+ community.
 It's also begun to be used as a term that encompasses all aspects of difference across gender and sexuality.
 It's a way to look at gender and sexuality as a spectrum rather than a series of definite, fixed categories.